 Caribbean Ecosystem Field Studies

-2024 Course Syllabus
+2024-25 Course Syllabus

 Conducted by Ecosystem Field Studies

 A 3-WEEK, COLLEGE-ACCREDITED, HANDS-ON SCIENTIFIC ANALYSIS OF THE WONDROUS CARIBBEAN ECOSYSTEM LOCATION: Xpu-Ha Beach, Mexico.
 1-hour south of Cancun along the safe & beautiful Riviera Maya Coast.
-COURSE CREDITS: ENST 391-Caribbean Ecosystem Field Studies for 3 undergraduate semester transfer credits through the Environmental Studies Program of the University of Montana at Missoula and is open to students from any university or major.
-While over 190 universities accept EcoFS courses for transfer credit, students must confirm with their department concerning exactly how these credits will transfer for their degree.
-DATES: May 22 - June 11, 2024 CLASS SIZE: 18-22 Students INSTRUCTOR: Steve Johnson, Affiliate Faculty of University of Montana Environmental Studies Program CONTACT HOURS: Each day runs 8:00 am to 5:00 pm with two 45-minute breaks: Total contact hours = 142 (18 days of 7.5 hours, 1 day (Day 1) of 2 hours, 1 day (Day 9) of 5 hours) DESCRIPTION: This course at Xpu-Ha Beach offers exceptional opportunities to study a healthy & diverse Caribbean ecosystem.
+COURSE CREDITS: ENST 391-Caribbean Ecosystem Field Studies for 3 undergraduate semester transfer credits through the Environmental Studies Program of the University of Montana at Missoula and is open to students from any university or major. \\\While over 190 universities accept EcoFS courses for transfer credit, students must confirm with their department concerning exactly how these credits will transfer for their degree.\\\ DATES: December 28, 2024 - January 17, 2025 CLASS SIZE: 18-22 Students INSTRUCTOR: Steve Johnson, Director of Ecosystem Field Studies, an official academic partner to the University of Montana at Missoula.
+CONTACT HOURS: Each day runs 8:00 am to 5:00 pm with two 45-minute breaks: Total contact hours = 142 (18 days of 7.5 hours, 1 day (Day 1) of 2 hours, 1 day (Day 9) of 5 hours) DESCRIPTION: This course at Xpu-Ha Beach offers exceptional opportunities to study a healthy & diverse Caribbean ecosystem.
 Daily snorkels, SCUBA dives, hikes, and hands-on scientific investigations provide incredible coral reef & coastal academic learning experiences.
 Students will synthesize & apply information they have gained from their classroom & textbook context while actively studying & exploring a spectacular ocean environment.
 COST: First, students choose an accommodation option of camping or bungalow room.
 Camping is in a private, campground in individual, provided spacious tents.
-Bungalow rooms are triple-occupancy with AC and hot showers. \$2,850 Camping or \$3,250 Bungalow Room Second, students choose between a Snorkel only option or a SCUBA/snorkel option.
+Bungalow rooms are triple-occupancy with AC and hot showers. \$2,990 Camping or \$3,390 Bungalow Room Second, students choose between a Snorkel only option or a SCUBA/snorkel option.
 Add \$700 for SCUBA/Snorkel option.
 Add \$0 for Snorkel option.
-Cost includes all meals, transportation from airport, accommodations, instruction and activities.
-Students provide their own transportation to Cancun Airport in Mexico.

-Caribbean Ecosystem Field Studies is a hands-on, 21-day field class that provides incredible academic opportunities for experiential investigation of marine ecosystems.
+Cost includes all meals, transportation to/from Cancun airport, accommodations, instruction and activities.
+ECOSYSTEM Field Studies Caribbean Ecosystem Field Studies is a hands-on, 21-day field class that provides incredible academic opportunities for experiential investigation of marine ecosystems.
 Ecological concepts & field methods that pertain to the Caribbean coral reef are examined in the greatest detail yet the knowledge & techniques gained are applicable to any ecosystem.
 Instruction is delivered with inquiry-based activities incorporating observation & data collection, small working groups, lecture, focused exploration through daily SCUBA dives/snorkels, hikes, guest speakers & off-site trips.
 During the second half of the course students create and implement an original ecosystem field research project.
 Upcoming summer-break students will have special opportunity to observe & study sea turtle nesting & hatchling activity.
-Course Objectives:

-Students will...
+Course Objectives: Students will...